The Kashmir Stag (Hangul): Survival on the Edge of a Fragmented Ecosystem

 The Conservation Paradox

-In small and isolated populations, stable numbers do not always mean true recovery.
+In small and isolated populations, numerical stability does not necessarily indicate true ecological recovery.
 Even when the population appears stable or slightly increasing, hidden genetic and ecological weaknesses may still remain.

 This creates a conservation situation where visible population stability can hide long-term extinction risk because the species has reduced resilience and limited ability to adapt to change.